 Patio views at Legs Inn restaurant include a picturesque, colorful garden and striking views of Lake Michigan.

 3. Mackinac Island

-While the Grand Hotel is often remembered for its silver-screen-debut in “Somewhere In Time,” there’s so much more the island offers.
-Horse-drawn carriage rides, bicycle trips, fudge shops, unique eateries, butterfly houses and more fill the streets of the island.
-Nothing says Michigan summer like taking the ferry from the city to the island, or crossing the Mighty Mac itself from neighboring St. Ignace.
+While the Grand Hotel is often remembered for its silver-screen debut in “Somewhere In Time,” there are so many more things to do on Mackinac Island.
+Horse-drawn carriage rides, bicycle trips, fudge shops, unique eateries, butterfly houses, and more fill the streets of the island.

 4. Traverse City

 It wasn’t named one of Michigan’s most beautiful towns for no reason.
 Traverse City is a bayside city, with plenty of outdoor festivals, a regarded film festival, scenic overlooks, strolling sidewalks, and more.